 - 1. Citizenship instruction to prepare lawful permanent residents for the naturalization test and interview.
 Program design must include: - a.
 Instruction in U.S. history and government for test preparation and the promotion of civic assimilation in English.
 Applications to provide instruction in languages other than English will be deemed ineligible; - b.
 Activities that promote civic and linguistic assimilation; - c.
 English as a Second Language (ESL) instruction in reading, writing, and speaking; - d.
-Instruction on the naturalization process and eligibility interview; - e.
+Instruction on the naturalization process and eligibility interview;

+- e.
 The use of a nationally normed standardized test of English proficiency to place and assess progress of all students enrolled under this program.
-At

-- least 80% of post tested students must demonstrate education gains as evidenced by increased standardized test scores; - f.
-The use of the Assessment of Adult Citizenship Education (AACE) provided by USCIS to measure the acquisition of information leading to test preparedness and immigrant assimilation to be administered to all enrolled students; - g.
-The use of a current adult citizenship textbook that aligns with the skill level of the students in the class (published textbooks only, compilations of worksheets or handouts will not be accepted); all students must be issued a textbook for their own personal use; - h.
-A sample curriculum that includes all of the components contained in the USCIS Sample Curriculum found on the Citizenship Resource Center at www.uscis.gov/citizenship/educators/program-development including: - (1) Instruction in U.S. history and government for test preparation and the promotion of civic assimilation; - (2) Activities that promote civic and linguistic assimilation; - (3) English as a Second Language (ESL) instruction in reading, writing, and speaking for the naturalization test, naturalization process, and to conduct required assimilation activities; and - (4) Instruction on the eligibility interview (N-400); - The provision of at least 40 hours of citizenship instruction over an 8-15 week class cycle with managed enrollment to at least 200 students at the National Reporting System for Adult Education (NRS) low beginning to high intermediate levels; and - j.
+(Note: The CASAS citizenship test may not be used for this purpose as it is not a test of English language proficiency.)
+At least 80% of post tested students must demonstrate education gains as evidenced by increased standardized test scores; - f.
+The use of a current adult citizenship textbook that aligns with the skill level of the students in the class (published textbooks only, compilations of worksheets or handouts will not be accepted); all students must be issued a textbook for their own personal use; - g.
+A sample curriculum that includes all of the components contained in the USCIS Sample Curriculum found on the Citizenship Resource Center at www.uscis.gov/citizenship/educators/program-development including: - (1) Instruction in U.S. history and government for test preparation and the promotion of civic assimilation; - (2) Activities that promote civic and linguistic assimilation; - (3) English as a Second Language (ESL) instruction in reading, writing, and speaking for the naturalization test, naturalization process, and to conduct required assimilation activities; and - (4) Instruction on the eligibility interview (N-400); - h.
+The provision of at least 40 hours of citizenship instruction over a 10-12 week class cycle with managed enrollment to at least 200 students at the National Reporting System for Adult Education (NRS) low beginning to high intermediate levels; and - i.
 The use of citizenship teachers who have at least one year of experience teaching ESL to adults and who: - (1) Hold a degree in TESOL; and/or - (2) Hold TESOL certification from a state licensing agency; and/or - (3) Have a minimum of 2 years of experience in TESOL instruction in a classroom setting for a program that utilizes a textbook and a structured curriculum.